FRidh/python-on-nix/tutorial.md

 We can get an environment with PyPy just like we did before.

     $ nix-shell -p pypyPackages.numpy pypyPackages.toolz

+but this results in an error

     error: numpy-1.10.1 not supported for interpreter pypy (use ‘--show-trace’ to show detailed location information)

-This did result in an error though.
-Why?
-As the message explains, `numpy` is [not supported](http://pypy.org/numpydonate.html) for `pypy`, just like many other packages that include extension types.
+Why is that?
+As the message explains, `numpy` is
+[not supported](http://pypy.org/numpydonate.html) for `pypy`, just like many other packages that include extension types.
 This is however not a Nix issue, but a PyPy issue.
 Even so, you will encounter